 - Make sure New Terminal at Folder and New Terminal Tab at Folder are checked under Files and Folders.

 How to Add Keyboard Shortcuts for the “Terminal at Folder” Commands

 To enable opening of Terminal windows or tabs from Finder windows using a custom macOS keyboard shortcut:

 - Open the services preferences window.

 - Highlight the New Terminal at Folder or New Terminal Tab at Folder entries under Files and Folders.

 - Type the keyboard combination you wish to use for the shortcut.

 - Tip: Something like Command Option Shift T could work, for instance.

-(How to open a Terminal window at any folder from Finder tested with macOS 10.13 High Sierra; updated June 2018; title image: StockUnlimited)
+(How to open a command prompt at any folder from Finder tested with macOS 10.14 Mojave and 10.13 High Sierra; updated December 2018; title image: StockUnlimited)